geoffharcourt/dotfiles-local/README.md

 * bu for bundle update
 * heroky for heroku, since I can't seem to spell that correctly when typing fast

 Terminal stuff:
-* corrects terminal font size in response to what machine I'm attached to by swapping iTerm2 profiles.
 * nocorrects on parity commands: development, staging, production

 Credits
 -------
-Most of my configuration is just small changes on top of thoughtbot's dotfiles.
+Most of my configuration is small changes on top of thoughtbot's dotfiles.
 They have a great series of blog posts about dotfile configuration at their [blog](http://robots.thoughtbot.com).